 - Amplifier Artifact: The Reality Gem is almost useless on its own, because it is almost impossible to control by a mortal mind.
 However, if someone possesses both it and another gem it greatly amplifies their power, and the Mind Gem and possibly others make it easier to use.

-- Badass Finger Snap: Thanos, at the very peak of his godlike powers, kills off half the Universe's population in Gauntlet by snapping his finger.
-In some of the supplement comics, snapping his fingers is the most common way that he uses the Infinity Gauntlet also.
+- Badass Finger Snap: Thanos, at the very peak of his godlike powers, kills off half the Universe's population by snapping his fingers.
+In some of the supplement comics, snapping his fingers is the most common way that he uses the Infinity Gauntlet.

 - Batman Can Breathe in Space: Dr. Strange uses a spell to allow the remaining heroes to breathe in space for sixty minutes.
-Unfortunately, it didn't work for mystical transformations as Eric Masterson nearly suffocates when his transformation into Thor cancels out and he barely makes it back to his hammer to restore it.
+Unfortunately, it didn't work for mystical transformations as Thor nearly suffocates when his reversion to Eric Masterson cancels out the spell and he barely makes it back to his hammer in time to restore it.

-- Batman Gambit: The mother of all Gambits happens in the first series, where Adam Warlock manipulates most of earths most powerful heroes, a whole host of universal entities, and sacrifices nearly all of them just to get Thanos to raise his hand at a specific moment.
+- Batman Gambit: The mother of all Gambits happens in the first series, where Adam Warlock manipulates most of Earth's most powerful heroes and sacrifices nearly all of them just to get Thanos to raise his hand at a specific moment.
 It doesn't work, forcing Warlock to employ a second gambit against the Gauntlet's new owner, Nebula.

-- Beyond the Impossible: Thanos' battle with the heroes of Earth is one of the few times Captain America's shield has been broken, something normally impossible.
+- Beyond the Impossible: Thanos's battle with the heroes of Earth is one of the few times Captain America's shield has been broken, something normally impossible.
 The ending sets it right again.

 - Bring It: The cover of issue #4 of Gauntlet is simply Thanos standing amidst the cosmos saying:Come and get me!

-- Call to Agriculture: The ending of Gauntlet does this for of all people, Thanos.
+- Call to Agriculture: The ending does this for of all people, Thanos, who is left content on a farm.
 It eventually comes to an end, but not before several instances where he was called back into action briefly, then followed by a Return To Agriculture.

 - Chromatic Arrangement: Power is Red, Time is Orange, Reality is Yellow, Soul is Green, Mind is Blue, and Space is Purple.

-- Crisis Crossover: While The Infinity Gauntlet had no crossovers at all, The Infinity War and The Infinity Crusade did.
+- Crisis Crossover: While The Infinity Gauntlet had few crossovers, The Infinity War and The Infinity Crusade have many more.